With the multitude of ways to communicate in this world, sometimes we lose sight of the listening piece to it.

 Personalization means much more than “Hi [first name]” as a first line.
 Determine as early as possible what types of interests your subscribers will have.
 This will make it MUCH easier for you to separate (aka segment) your list from the start.

 For example, if you sell e-commerce products you should connect your customers with “things you may like” in their emails, ideally based upon previously viewed items.
-Communicate in a way where they feel listened to.
+Communicate in a way where they feel listened to and understood.

 There are many ways to make your emails as personal as possible: